jenngold20/jenngold20/README.md

               I&apos;m Jenn a professional developer.
             </span>
             <span className="block mt-6">
          I am a dedicated student pursuing a University Technical Degree in Programming and holding a Certified Tech Developer certification.
 With a strong focus on backend development, I've gained expertise in a diverse set of technologies, spanning web development, database management, and more.
-My skills encompass HTML, CSS, React, Javascript, Java Spring Boot, APIs, microservices, C, Python, Node.js, software testing, and UX/UI design.
+My skills encompass HTML, CSS, React, Javascript, Java Spring Boot, microservices, C, Python, and UX/UI design.
 I'm passionate about leveraging Design Thinking to solve real-world problems and am well-versed in Agile methodologies, particularly Scrum.

 I'm on a journey to further expand my skill set, collaborate on exciting projects, and make a positive impact on the world through technology.
             </span>